guilleng/con-alambre/README.md

 ```

 With this type of structure you can unit test all functions other than `main()`.
-The script will automatically guard `main()` to ensure compilation of the test
+The script will automatically guard the program's main entry point to ensure
-runner.
+compilation of the test runner.

 ```shell